The charm and history of Uchiwa as a traditional craft|Basic Knowledge of Japan's Three Major Uchiwa Crafts

 The Appeal of Uchiwa as a Traditional Craft

-Even today, many production processes of traditional Uchiwa crafts are still done by hand by craftsmen.
-A single fan is completed only after many delicate processes are completed.
+Even today, many production processes of uchiwa, a traditional craft, are done by hand by craftsmen.
+A single fan is completed only after numerous delicate processes are completed.
 The advanced skills of skilled craftsmen are indispensable in this process.
 Traditional fan-making techniques and region-specific techniques have been passed down from generation to generation, and this is what makes Uchiwa fans so rich in flavor.
 The high quality that only handmade uchiwa fans can provide is one of the major attractions of traditional craft uchiwa fans.

 You can enjoy the differences in production areas.